 Parkinson’s can also cause other symptoms like depression, lack of balance, memory problems, insomnia, and even a loss of sense of smell.

 When you’re looking for rise and recline chairs for people with Parkinson’s Disease, Variable Angle Lift (VAL) is a useful thing to look out for.
 It is a setting that can be altered on some riser recliner chairs, and give your client a few different ways to be lifted to standing from a seated position.
 Particularly for ambulant people, VAL gives them a little more support and peace of mind when getting to their feet.

 There are usually 3 different lifting options on a chair with VAL:

 - One is the regular rise and lift that is used most of the time on rise and recline chairs.

 - The middle setting offers a similar rising movement but with less tilt in the seat itself, giving a little extra support to find your feet when coming to stand.

 - And the third option is a vertical rise movement which doesn’t tilt the seat at all.

 The typical action of a riser recliner will simply tip the individual out of the chair, and if their balance or leg strength is already inhibited, this could cause them to simply fall over.
-With Parkinson’s, you may find that the middle option or the vertical rise are best-suited to your client.
+With Parkinson’s, you may find that the middle option or the vertical rise is best-suited to your client.
 The extra support of the seat will help to find their footing and stand when ready, ultimately preventing falls.

 This is usually used more with care chair than it is with rise and recline models, but a raked seat can also help when it comes to people with Parkinson’s.
 A raked seat is positioned so the back of the seat itself is slightly lower than the front.
 Funnily enough, if you’ve ever been to the theatre then you’ve probably sat in a raked seat!